 (As ready as I’m ever going to be.)

-Grinning with humor, he extended a warning.
-(Jorban’s not happy.
+Grinning with humor, he gave her a warning.
+(Jorban is not happy.
 I’ve been listening to him lay into Jerin pretty hard.)

 (What has Jerin said?)

 (Not much.
 Just that his loyalty lies with his queen.)